ghoomfrog/kid/README.md

 Now, `otherQuantities` is `198 21 20`.

+Using `:` on a non-space value turns it into a list containing the value and the appended expression.

 Omitting the left operand of `:` evaluates the expression in the global space.
 The operator always returns null.

 Using `:` with an undefined key automatically assigns an empty space to it.

-If we omit keys from assignments, the space returns the item instead of itself.
+If we omit keys from assignments, the space returns the item instead of itself when evaluated.

 ```kid
 otherQuantities =